New boilers on old systems - hydraulic separation

 A new free CIBSE-accredited CPD seminar covering new boilers on old heating systems: hydraulic design – a story of separation.

 What will be covered?

 This CIBSE-accredited CPD course looks at the hydraulic design options available when installing new boilers on old heating systems.
-Learn about the difference between open and closed heating systems and how to assess and choose the best method of separating the primary and secondary circuits.
+Learn about the difference between Sealed 'v' Open Vented heating systems and how to assess and choose the best method of separating the primary and secondary circuits.

 Who should attend?

 This CPD seminar is suitable for those involved in plant room design and hydraulic layout, especially consultants and building service engineers.

 - Identify the challenges and find solutions to overcome common problems in plant room refurbishment projects

 - Learn about the different methods of connecting new boilers to existing heating circuits